puristajs/purista/website/src/handbook/2._services/5_execute_commands.md

 ---
-order: 1
+order: 50
-title: Deployment
+shortTitle: Execute Commands
-shortTitle: Deployment
+title: How to execute commands
-description: Deployment
+description: How to call commands in PURISTA typescript applications and services
 tag:
   - typescript
   - nodejs